-The SECURE Act-Setting Every Community Up for Retirement Enhancement Act of 2019-was signed into law on December 20, 2019.
-The provisions in the SECURE Act affecting qualified plans and IRAs (sometimes jointly referred to as "retirement plans") applied almost immediately "to plan years beginning after December 31, 2019."
-See Section 401(b) of the SECURE Act.
+The SECURE Act-The Setting Every Community Up for Retirement Enhancement Act of 2019-was signed into law on December 20, 2019.
+The provisions in the SECURE Act affecting qualified plans and IRAs (sometimes jointly referred to as "retirement plans") applied almost immediately, i.e., "to plan years beginning after December 31, 2019."
+See Section 401(b) of the SECURE Act (simply referred to as the "SECURE Act").